ckeditor/ckeditor5/packages/ckeditor5-image/tests/manual/imageuploadviaurl.md

 1. Click on the arrow button in `imageUpload` plugin to reveal the image upload panel.
 1. Edit the value of the input.
 1. Click `Update` button.

+## Image upload via integrations

+1. In the **Editor 2** click on the arrow button in `imageUpload` plugin to reveal the image upload panel.
+1. Click on the **CKFinder** button.
+1. Choose image and confirm.